Technology

 Uniform Photon Flux Principle (UPFP)

 Our research has led to the development of the Uniform Photon Flux Principle (UPFP), a groundbreaking approach to optimizing Photosynthetic Photon Flux Density (PPFD) distribution in controlled-environment agriculture.
 The UPFP leverages a particular arrangement of Chip-on-Board (CoB) LED elements, positioned according to the centered square number integer sequence (Online Encyclopedia of Integer Sequences: A001844) pattern logic.
-By carefully assigning optimal intensities to each layer, as informed by our proprietary differential evolution-based global optimization algorithm, we achieve unprecedented uniformity in PPFD across the growing area.
+By carefully assigning optimal intensities to each layer, we achieve unprecedented uniformity in PPFD across the growing area.

 Key Benefits of the UPFP: